 Use in Cancer

-- Chronic lymphocytic leukemia (CLL) that has recurred (come back).
-It is used with rituximab in patients who are able to be treated with rituximab alone due to other health problems.
+- Chronic lymphocytic leukemia (CLL) that has relapsed (come back).
+It is used with rituximab in patients who may be treated with rituximab alone due to other health problems.

 Idelalisib is also being studied in the treatment of other types of cancer.